Data collection system for surgical instrument localization

 Other Applications

-This technology collets data used to pre-train machine learning (ML) models, which locate instruments used in surgeries based on their RFID tags.
+This technology collets data used to pre-train ML models, which locate instruments used in surgeries based on responses of their RFID-tags.
 Further, the type of datasets generated by this model can be used to understand how surgeons operate and correlate the usage of specific tools with specific surgery outcomes for surgical residents.
-With adjustments, the robotic system can be used to generate cost efficient and large datasets for other localization purposes.
+With adjustments, the robotic system can also generate datasets for localization leveraging other sensor systems.

 Advantages

-• This robotic system can generate training datasets quickly and cost efficiently for RFID tracking system localization compared to other data generation methods.
+- This robotic system can generate training datasets quickly and cost-efficiently for RFID-based instrument localization compared to other data generation methods.

-• The dataset generated by the robotic system is controlled and easily adjustable based on needs.
+- The dataset generated by the robotic system is easily adjustable based on application-specific criteria.